smart-classic/smart_docs/guide/tutorials/smart_rest.md

 SMARTClient.
 (Internal helper functions and variables are indicated with a leading underscore.).
 We'll come back to them as they are used below.

 ## The /index Route

-Now we get to the heart of the app.
-The app is not quite as simple as it could be if it was purely a demonstration of SMART REST and OAuth, but it has more code to cover a range of typical use cases (e.g. showing a record selection page to the user) and be used as a base for real-world apps.
+We designed this app to handle most of the typical use cases for SMART REST, therefore it's not as simple as it could possibily be.
+These use cases include showing the user a record selection page and record change within the app.
+This adds much of the extra complexity, however we think the extra complexity is worth it since this code can be used the basis for your real-world REST app.

+The `index` function is the core of the app.
+It responds to both the `/index` and `/smartapp/index.html` URLs.
+The second URL is the default URL used by the SMART reference Container's "MyApp" app.

 ### Setting up api_base and record_id